-Eat and drink well
+Eat and drink well with plenty of televisions

-2. Charleston Sports Pub
+Charleston Sports Pub

 West Ashley bar Charleston Sports Pub offers creative takes on pub fare in a relaxed setting with $2 domestic beers during happy hour and plenty of craft on draft.
 The kitchen also has a burger topped with eight ounces of macaroni and cheese, in case customers want some extreme eats.
-Bonus: there’s also locations in Summerville, James Island, and Mount Pleasant.
+Bonus: there’s also locations in Summerville, Goose Creek, James Island, and Mount Pleasant.

 Local 616 makes for a super relaxed spot to watch any game.
 Owner Dwayne Mitchell will mix up plenty of cocktails for guests or pour a few beers.
 There’s also a back patio for those who need to chill out in between the action.

 Moe's Crosstown Tavern

-Moe’s Crosstown consistently puts out some of the best bar food around, and their burgers are always counted as some of the best in town.
+Moe’s Crosstown consistently puts out some of the best bar food around, and its burgers are always counted as some of the best in town.
 There also happens to be plenty of televisions on which to catch all the games.
 Oh, and beer.
 Lots of beer.

 Bay Street Biergarten

 Bay Street Biergarten has so many televisions that it’s impossible to miss any of the moves.
 Grab some friends and slide into a booth to order one of BSB’s giant pretzels with beer cheese and a couple of pints.

 King Street Dispensary

 It might be jam packed with rowdy 20-somethings, but King Street Dispensary has the televisions, comfy booths and drink specials necessary while watching the action.
 The kitchen offers all the bar food essentials, like smoked chicken nachos or jumbo mozzarella sticks.

 Charleston Beer Works

 King street’s classic sports bar has the space and environment fans are after, as the upstairs often has the sound on for sporting events.
 Multiple bars, wings, and 40 beers on tap provide the necessary game-day vibe.

-Also Featured in:
+Also featured in:

-Conveniently located next to the Visitor Center just off King street, The Brick provides bar snacks and drink specials for patrons watching the games.
+Conveniently located next to the Visitor Center just off King street, the Brick provides bar snacks and drink specials for patrons watching the games.

-Crowds pack in tight to watch the games at Avondale establishment The Roost.
-There’s plenty of wings, burgers and fried things on the menu to keep most sports fans happy.
+Crowds pack in tight to watch the games at Avondale establishment the Roost.
+There’s plenty of wings, burgers, and fried things on the menu to keep most sports fans happy.